cesarbm03/cesarbm03.github.io/_teaching/2014-spring-teaching-1.md

 location: "London Ontario, Canada"
 ---

-I was teaching assitant for Calculus, methods of matrix algebra, methods of finite mathematics.
+I was teaching assitant for:
+- Calculus.
+- Methods of matrix algebra.
+- Methods of finite mathematics.